 For Angel Lartigue, the body as canvas was a starting point.
 Photoshopped images of themself encountering their own corpse in an urban nature gave way to role-playing and hybrid installations of altars, to science and the folkloric.
-Lartigue embodies the alter-ego Sub-Scientist (a submissive for his audience and the scientific process).
+Lartigue embodies the alter-ego Sub-Scientist (a submissive for their audience and the scientific process).
 Sub-Scientist asks participants for DNA samples (via swabbing the inside of one’s mouth and depositing it in vials with solutions to extract the DNA) to exchange, collect and intermingle.
 These are incorporated into ceramic abacuses and folk-art sculptures.
 Drawing connections between their body and sexuality and the scientific processes, they continue with new iterations, with cross-dressing roles wearing petri dishes containing necro-matter of avian and human cadavers.
 Lartigue, as the Sub-Scientist and Operation Psychopomp’s ring-master, explores the connection of our biology to the earth by way of gender roles, spirituality and ethnic heritage.
 They become a modern-day curandero/a (traditional native healer), equipped with an innate knowledge of the cycle of life, brandishing the tools of science while questioning its scientific purpose.

 Francis Almendárez’s recurring theme of culinary heritage depicts crops and food play in a central role in his video installations.
 His videos narrate the food on his table, and ruminate about for whom and why the food is made, and recall scents and tastes.
 Almendárez’s recent exhibitions permit plant life to take proper place alongside video hardware.
 Potted in common plastic and recycled containers, the staples in his family kitchen — sources for seasoning and food ingredients — take sculptural form in an art space.
 Its materiality and witnessing of plant growth aid in the interpretation of ideas about sustainability, D.I.Y. permaculture, and culturally inherited knowledge.
 His collaborator, his mother Jacqueline Posada, insists on the necessity of such practices.
 Raised on a farm in Honduras, Posada knows that in the U.S. there are few opportunities to value this expertise.
 Posada and Almendárez present the physical fruits of a kitchen garden, which transport and transcend a cultural lineage in an age of scarcity.
 The ethical care of food questions the modern practices of corporate farming and mass consumption.